csu-hmc/opty/README.rst

 https://www.coin-or.org/download/binary/Ipopt/.

-For customized installation (usually desired for performance) follow the instructions on the IPOPT documentation to compile the library.
-If you install to a location other than ``/usr/local`` on Unix systems you will likely have to set the ``LD_LIBRARY_PATH`` so that you can link to IPOPT when installing ``cyipopt``.
+For customized installation (usually desired for performance) follow the instructions on the Ipopt documentation to compile the library.
+If you install to a location other than ``/usr/local`` on Unix systems you will likely have to set the ``LD_LIBRARY_PATH`` so that you can link to Ipopt when installing ``cyipopt``.

 Once Ipopt is installed and accessible, install conda then create an environment::